diarmidmackenzie/aframe-e2e-testing/README.md

 Limit your changes in the `aframe-e2e-testing` submodule to changes that you want to share upstream.
 Test scripts and utilities that are specific to your project should be developed in your main repository, outside this sub-module.

-## Developing Scripts in a separate Repo
+## Developing Scripts in a Separate Repo

-You may wish to keep your test scripts in a separate repository from your code.
+You may wish to keep your test scripts in a separate repository from your product code.

 In this case, you *could* do this by simply forking the `aframe-e2e-testing` repo, and developing your scripts directly there.

 However, that will make it hard to share any updates to A-Frame Utilities upstream, as there's no clear separation between the test scripts you've developed, and any potentially re-usable updates that you have made to A-Frame Utilities.

-So, even if you want test scripts in a separate repository from your code.
+So, even if you want test scripts to be maintained in a separate repository from your code, it's still recommended to follow the approach described above in "Get Started", to keep project-specific code separate from re-usable code.